Miscellaneous

 photo source: etsy.com

-One of Japan's most famous Sasano craftsmen is Tona Kanpu.
-He is the sixth generation of a famous family of Sasano carvers.
-She started working at the age of 11, and now, at 67, she has her own shop with photos of Kanpu on the walls with famous Japanese actors, mayors and ministers from around the world.
+One of the most famous Sasano craftsmen in Japan is Tona Kanpu.
+She is the sixth generation of a renowned family of Sasano carvers.
+She started working at the age of 11, and now, at 67, she has her own shop with pictures of Kanpu with famous Japanese actors, mayors and ministers from around the world.

-Sasano figurines are so important that when the Prime Minister is appointed he is given a gift of one.
-When a person becomes CEO in a fairytale they also receive such a figurine as a gift.
-And when a child is born the traditional gift is a Sasano figurine that is exactly the height of the child at birth.
+The Sasano figurines are so important that when the Prime Minister is appointed he is presented with one.
+When a person becomes CEO in a fima he also receives such a figurine as a gift.
+And when a child is born, the traditional gift is a Sasano figurine that is exactly the height of the child at birth.

 Wooden figurines are made to be handed down from generation to generation.